Assassination of Miguel Uribe Turbay

-On 7 June 2025, Miguel Uribe Turbay, a senator and pre-candidate in the 2026 Colombian presidential election, was killed during a rally at El Golfito Park in the neighbourhood of Modelia, part of the locality of Fontibón, in Bogotá, Colombia.
-He was hospitalised in critical condition and died two months later, on 11 August 2025.
+On 7 June 2025, Miguel Uribe Turbay, a senator and pre-candidate in the 2026 Colombian presidential election, was shot during a rally at El Golfito Park in the neighbourhood of Modelia, part of the locality of Fontibón, in Bogotá, Colombia.
+He was hospitalised in critical condition and died two months later from his injuries.

 Background

 Uribe Turbay was a conservative Colombian politician.
 His grandfather, Julio César Turbay Ayala, was the 25th president of Colombia and his mother, journalist Diana Turbay, was kidnapped by the Medellín Cartel in 1990 and killed during a botched rescue attempt the following year.

 At the time of the attack, Uribe Turbay was serving as a member of the Senate of Colombia and running as a pre-candidate for the Democratic Centre in the 2026 presidential election.

+Assassination

-Attack and death
+Attack

 On 7 June 2025, Uribe Turbay was shot from behind during a rally at El Golfito Park in Modelia, Fontibón, Bogotá.
 The BBC reported that he was shot three times, including two shots to the head.
 Two other people were injured, and the suspected gunman was wounded in the foot during an exchange of fire with bodyguards.